syumai/denoio/README.md

 # denoio

-- denoio is a Go package to bind Deno and Go's I/O interfaces.
+- denoio is a Go package to bind Deno and Go(Wasm)'s I/O interfaces.

 ## Usage